Can a Hammer Drill Be Used As a Regular Drill?

 Pros And Cons Of Using A Hammer Drill As A Regular Drill

-• Hammer drills can be more expensive than regular drills.
+Cost: Hammer drills tend to be more expensive than regular drills.

 Read More: Can a Hammer Drill Break Concrete?